Psychological DISORDERS – Neuroses (Part 3b)

 Neurotic Disorders

-Agoraphobia w/ panic – perceiving some environment to be unsafe with no easy or possible escape, needing to stay hidden indoor
+Agoraphobia w/ panic – believing some environment to be unsafe with no easy or possible escape, so needing to stay hidden indoors

-• Conversion (hysteria) – neurological symptoms (numbness, blindness, paralysis, fits) without a well-established organic cause, causing significant distress, traced back to a psychological trigger
+• Conversion (hysteria) – very distressing neurological symptoms (numbness, blindness, paralysis, fits) without a well-established organic cause, traced back to a psychological trigger

-Depersonalization – feeling disconnected or estranged from one’s Self – of being an outside observer of ones thoughts or actions
+Depersonalization – feeling disconnected or estranged from one’s Self – as an outside observer of ones thoughts or actions

-Dissociative (DDNOS) – chronic & recurrent identity disturbance due to prolonged & intense coercive persuasion (brainwashing) – disrupting normal functions of consciousness, memory or perception of the environment
+Dissociative (DDNOS) – chronic & recurrent identity disturbance due to prolonged & intense brainwashing (coercive persuasion) – which disrupts normal functioning of consciousness, memory or perception of the environment

 Generalized anxiety (GAD) – the “worry cycle”, being concerned about getting through the day, but with no apparent or current problem

-Hypochondriasis – excessively worried about having a serious illness, despite the absence of any actual medical diagnosis
+Hypochondriasis – excessive worry about having a serious illness, despite the absence of any actual medical diagnosis / proof

 Neurasthenia (from stress &/or isolation) – a mechanical weakness of the nerves, with symptoms of anxiety, depressed mood, fatigue, headache, heart palpitations, high blood pressure & neuralgia